-60. Both African and Asian elephants share many key traits of autonomy with humans and are also autonomous beings.
+60. Both African and Asian elephants demonstrate highly adapted cognitive abilities, and share many key traits of advanced cognition and autonomy with humans.
+Based on the evidence, it is clear to us they should also be considered autonomous beings.

 61. Scientific knowledge about elephant intelligence has been increasing rapidly in the past decade: what we currently know is only a tiny fraction of what elephant brains are likely capable of, and yet more amazing abilities are still likely to be discovered.